More about: 10 Best Things to Do in Aberdeen

 - Price: Admission to the cathedral is free.

-- Opening hours: between 45 minutes and 1 hour, depending on how much time you have available.
+- Duration: between 45 minutes and 1 hour, depending on the time available.